Added to Saved items

 Self-help

 There are various national groups which can help by giving information, advice and support.
-They, or your doctor or practice nurse, may also be able to put you in touch with a local group for face-to-face support.
+They, or your doctor or practice nurse, may also be able to put you in touch with a local support group for face-to-face support.

 You can also get leaflets, books, CDs, DVDs, MP3s, etc, on relaxation and combating stress.
 They teach simple deep-breathing techniques and other measures to relieve stress, help you to relax and possibly ease anxiety symptoms.